Fiber product homotopy method for multiparameter eigenvalue problems: Fiber product homotopy method

 \end{example}

-We would like to emphasize that in Example~\ref{eg:3222}, the homotopy path is confined to a six-dimensional subspace of $\mathbb{C}^{15}$ as only $6 = k(k-1)$ equations involve the path parameter $t$.
+We would like to emphasize that in Example~\ref{eg:3222}, the homotopy path is confined to a six-dimensional subspace of $\mathbb{C}^{9} \times \mathbb{P}^1\times \mathbb{P}^1\times \mathbb{P}^1$ as only $6 = k(k-1)$ equations involve the path parameter $t$.
 The following difference between the fiber product homotopy and diagonal coefficient homotopy for MEP cannot be overstated.
-For the former, at most $k(k-1)$ equations involve the path parameter, all of which are linear in $\Lam_1,\dots,\Lam_k$.
-For the latter, $n_1n_2\cdots n_k$ equations involve the path parameter, all of which are multilinear.
-As $n$ grows large, as is the case in many applications, $n_1n_2\cdots n_k$ is vastly larger than $k(k-1)$.
+For the former, at most $k(k-1)$ equations involve the path parameter, all of which are \emph{linear} in $\Lam_1,\dots,\Lam_k$.
+For the latter, $n_1+n_2+\cdots+n_k$ equations involve the path parameter, all of which are \emph{multilinear}.
+Even when $k(k-1)>n_1+\cdots +n_k$, the paths of the fiber product homotopy would still be easier to track than those of the diagonal coefficient homotopy, as we will see later.